 At least So’s first meeting with his daughter provides us with a much-needed touching moment, though I still found myself thinking: isn’t Jung still in exile?
 Is So like Cady’s dad from Mean Girls, who also does not understand how the concept of confinement works?

 As we leave Ha-jin, now back in the 21st Century and crying over a dream that wasn’t (but no Lee Joon-gi appearance like in the original), I find myself wondering what the exact point of Moon Lovers was — beyond the economic gains.
-Though the title suggests an epic romance, what we got was something that took its time to get going, before coming to an insipid end.
+Though the title suggests an epic romance, what we got was something that took too long to get going, before coming to an insipid end.
 This is seen with the closing piggyback scene.
-It’s meant to ha a cute visual that recalls a great love that ends tragically.
+It’s meant to be a cute visual that recalls a great love that ends tragically.
 All I see, though, is a lot of missed chances.

 The most cohesive message to be found is of the futility of trying to control power itself.
 So makes all these claims about not being seduced by the throne, but using it to get what he truly wants: instead, we see him lose the people close to him, all three of them.
 Count this as another plus for Moon Lovers, though it is a lesson that may be imparted more effectively by other dramas.